 Department of Physiotherapy and

-A cholesterol level that’s too high can put you at a greater risk of cardiovascular conditions, like the narrowing of arteries (atherosclerosis), chest pain, heart attack and stroke.
+A cholesterol level that is too high can put you at a greater risk of cardiovascular conditions, like the narrowing of arteries (atherosclerosis), chest pain,

 One of the best ways to manage high cholesterol is exercise, which has been proven to increase HDL and reduce triglycerides.